By: Sebastien Laforest

 Opening and operating several successful restaurant concepts with Chef Ricardo Castro, Rivera’s business and life partner, reigns as the major career highlight.
 But what comes a close second?
 Competing and winning on the Food Network competition show, Beat Bobby Flay.
 Initially when the opportunity was presented, Rivera was quite skeptical.
 “I received this random email from a casting agent interested in a female chef.”
 She continues to describe the contents of the email, “I’m a casting agent for Beat Bobby Flay.
 We would like to talk to you about it.”
 At first, Rivera thought it was a scam.
 After two days had passed, she decided to research the sender online.
 To her surprise, the email was legitimate.
 This prompted her to reply and start the lengthy process of applying for the show.
 Rivera credits her story of starting her restaurant businesses with Chef Castro for landing their spot on the competition.

-Rivera and Castro started working diligently to modifying a recipe near and dear to Rivera’s heart: Her grandmother’s empanada recipe.
+Rivera and Castro started working diligently to modify a recipe near and dear to Rivera’s heart: Her grandmother’s empanada recipe.
+She blended together her grandmother's dough process along with her mother's filling to create something irresistible.
 “I usually take two days to make empanadas.
 So how do I make empanadas that don’t taste like they’ve been made in only 45 minutes?”
 Due to the time limits the competing chefs must work with during the competition, it was a difficult task to complete.
 Suddenly after multiple rounds of trying to perfect the recipe, Rivera nailed it before filming the final round.
 Though the preparation was stressful, it was more than worth it.
 Rivera beat Bobby Flay and has since gained national recognition for her hard work and dedication.

 “As I’ve grown in the industry, I feel it’s my duty to pave the way and open opportunities for other females to realize their dreams.”
 As a chef and businesswoman, Rivera has the dedication, drive and passion to succeed.
 That passion extends to making sure women feel empowered to discover and succeed at what they love.
 She continues, “One of the things that stands out is the story of how Archer Roose started.
 There is a wonderful female behind the brand and Elizabeth Banks is also involved.
 So, finding that it is very female driven aligns with my values.”